adam900710/btrfs_talk/raid56.md

 And no new cause of ENOSPC at all.
 But that means, zoned devices are completely ignored.

 Personally speaking, I have seen too many flops chasing one-fit-all solutions.
 Like the initial GNOME 3 and Windows 8 for touchscreen.

 Thus I'm willing to go split ways to solve the same problems, until we really got a silver bullet (that a big IF though).

+There is also some new ideas, like some extra encoding for the data (like compression), but can stand a big chunk of missing data.

+But no really suitable solution for now.